abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 consuming, without much consideration for what they already have.

-By contrast, part of the ethos of living in a monastery as a *samaṇa---*a religious seeker---is developing the qualities of simplicity, frugality and the care we take in using and reusing things.
+By contrast, part of the ethos of living in a monastery as a *samaṇa*, a religious seeker, is developing the qualities of simplicity, frugality and the care we take in using and reusing things.
 For instance, I have a cold now and have been blowing my nose quite often---I don't know how many times a day.
 So I try to emulate Master